Automatic Cat Litter Boxes, A Boon For Those Who Do Not Have The Time To Scoop The Poop Daily.

 Many find that odor is reduced by the use of these robotic trays, even in homes with lots of cats, however the waste container must be emptied when full or the odor can be quite strong.

 Many folks love the fact that they can leave their cats all day,

 or perhaps for a weekend (with food and water of course,) and come home

 There are several brands and models on the market, each have their own features.

-Let's take a look at four of them.
+Let's take a look at five of them.

 When people think of automatic cat litter boxes it is quite probable that it is the LitterMaid that springs to mind.

 The LitterMaid has been around, in one guise or another, for some time now.

 Cat walks up a ramp and into a rectangular litter tray.
 Cat pees or poops on clumping litter, cat exits the box.
 Ten minutes later a rake automatically pushes the poop and clumps of litter into a waste receptacle and seals it.
 Job done.

 The plastic waste receptacle can be dumped when full and a new one put in its place.
 However, it seems most owners of this self cleaning litter box prefer to line the container with a plastic shopping bag and dump that when full.
 They simply clean and re-use the receptacle.
 Makes sense, doing so would save on constant replacement.